Times Future of Maternity 2026 | India's Largest Maternity Ecosystem Gathering

 Pregatips.com

 During pregnancy, every small choice matters when it comes to food and water.
 One tradition that many families follow is drinking water stored in copper vessels.
 This age-old practice is believed to have several health benefits and has been passed down through generations.
-But is it safe for pregnant individuals?
-It’s important to understand what this practice involves and whether it fits well into a healthy pregnancy routine.
-The goal is to make safe and well-informed choices for you and your baby.

-Can Pregnant People Safely Drink Water from Copper Vessels?
+Can Pregnant Women Drink Copper Water?

 Drinking water stored in copper vessels is generally considered safe for pregnant individuals when done in moderation.
 The water absorbs tiny amounts of copper, around 0.5 micrograms per serving, which is well below the daily recommended intake of 1,000 micrograms for pregnant individuals.
 This small amount is unlikely to cause harm and can contribute to your copper needs.
 The requirement is usually met through a balanced diet with copper-rich foods like nuts, seeds, leafy greens, whole grains, seafood, and organ meats.